-Lenard H. Caggiano, 59, former owner of L&L Collision, Inc., that did business as Premiere Body Shop and PBS Collision Center in Pompano Beach, was arrested on charges that he failed to file 6 consecutive tax returns, thereby failing to account for and remit the sales tax he collected from customers, but failed to send to the state, according to the Florida Department of Revenue.
+Jose A. Centeno, 46, owner of Mulch & Pine Spreaders of FL, Inc., doing business as MPS, has been arrested on charges that he failed to file 6 consecutive tax returns, thereby failing to account for and remit the sales tax he collected from customers, but failed to send to the state, according to the Florida Department of Revenue.

-Mr. Caggiano, who lives in Hahira, Georgia, was arrested by the Lowndes County Georgia Sheriff's Department on August 22, 2014 on felony charges relating to theft of state funds and his failure to file sales and use tax returns.
-If convicted, he faces up to 30 years in prison and up to $10,000 in fines, as well as possible repayment of stolen tax, interest, and investigative costs.
-The body shop, now closed, was located at 5001 North Federal Highway in Pompano Beach.
+Mr. Centeno, who lives in Lehigh Acres, was arrested by the Lee County Sheriff's Department on January 10, 2015 on a felony charge relating to theft of state funds and his failure to file sales and use tax returns.
+If convicted, he faces up to 15 years in prison and up to $10,000 in fines, as well as possible repayment of stolen tax, interest, penalty and investigative costs.

-According to Revenue Department investigators, Mr. Caggiano collected tax from customers at his business.
-However, during various periods beginning in 2009 and lasting through periods in 2010, he failed to send to the state all of the sales taxes he had collected from his customers.
+According to Revenue Department investigators, Mr. Centeno collected sales tax from customers of his landscape business.
+However, during various periods from December 2012 through April 2014, he failed to send to the state all of the sales taxes that he had collected from his customers.
 Under state law, sales tax is the property of the state at the moment of collection.

 "It is an honor to serve the vast majority of Florida businesses who comply with State tax requirements," said Marshall Stranburg, Executive Director, Florida Department of Revenue.
 "For those that don't, it is our job to enforce the law and ensure honest businesses are not placed at a competitive disadvantage by those who ignore the law or intentionally collect and steal taxpayer dollars."

-If you have information about tax crimes, please call the Florida Department of Revenue investigations office in Coral Springs at 954-346-2850.
+If you have information about tax crimes, please call the Florida Department of Revenue investigations office in Fort Myers at 239-338-2437.